This year's selection for SMU's Common Reading program is We Need New Names, a widely praised novel by University alumna NoViolet Bulawayo.

 Dr. Kitty Ruth Norwood, who taught freshman Discourse and Literature, awakened in me a talent and love of writing.

-As an extremely timid and completely unsure student from a small [...]
+As an extremely timid and completely unsure student from a small East Texas town, I felt totally out of my league. [...]

 The recipient of numerous teaching and mentoring awards, Simmons Associate Dean Michael McLendon leads graduate courses on education policy, University governance and other subjects.